ekpangmichael/helm-chart/README.md

 ## Application Values

-Within the `apps` folder, developers will find value files for applications to be deployed using `app-central-chart`.
+Within the `apps` folder, developers will defind value files for applications to be deployed using `app-central-chart`.
 To deploy a new service, a developer needs to create a YAML file within this directory.